 MOD IAP/11A24A3/2

-RESOLUTION 657 (WRC-15)
+RESOLUTION 657 (Rev.WRC-19)

-Spectrum needs and protection of space weather sensors
+Protection of radio spectrum-reliant space weather sensors used for global prediction and warnings

-The World Radiocommunication Conference (Geneva, 2015),
+The World Radiocommunication Conference (Sharm el-Sheikh, 2019),

 considering

-a) that space weather observations are becoming increasingly important in detecting solar activity events that could impact on services critical to the economy, safety and security of administrations;
+a) that space weather observations are important for detecting solar activity events that impact services critical to the economy, safety and security of administrations and their population;

-b) that these observations are also made from platforms that may be ground-based, airborne or space-based;
+b) that these observations are made from ground-based and space-based systems;

-c) that some of the sensors operate by receiving low-level natural emissions of the Sun or the Earth’s atmosphere, and therefore may suffer harmful interference at levels which could be tolerated by other radio systems;
+c) that some of the sensors operate by receiving signals of opportunity, including, but not limited to, low-level natural emissions of the Sun, Earth’s atmosphere, and other celestial bodies, and therefore may suffer harmful interference at levels which could be tolerated by other radio systems;

-d) that space weather sensor technology has been developed and operational systems have been deployed without much regard for domestic or international spectrum regulations, or for the potential need for protection from interference,
+d) that spectrum-reliant space weather sensor technology has been developed and operational systems have been deployed without much regard for domestic or international spectrum regulations, or for the potential need for protection from interference;

+e) that a wide variety of spectrum-reliant space weather sensors currently operate relatively free of harmful interference; however, the radio interference environment could change as a result of changes made to the Radio Regulations;

+f) that spectrum-reliant space weather sensors may be vulnerable to interference from both terrestrial and spaceborne systems;

+g) that, while all spectrum-reliant space weather observation systems are important, the most critical need for radio regulatory protection is for those systems that are used operationally in the production of forecasts and warnings of space weather events that can cause harm to important sectors of national economies, human welfare and national security;

+h) that frequency use is not consistent across the limited number of operational systems, as a result global frequency allocations for one or more radiocommunication services may not be the most suitable solution to regulatory protection,

 recognizing

 a) that no frequency bands have been documented in any manner in the Radio Regulations for space weather sensor applications;

+b) that Report ITU-R RS.2456-0 - Space weather sensor systems using radio spectrum contains a summary of spectrum-reliant space weather sensors and identifies the most critical operational systems (hereafter referred to as operational systems);

+c) that the systems used for operational space weather detection, prediction and warnings, documented in Report ITU-R RS.2456-0 - Space weather sensor systems, are deployed globally but limited in number;

+d) that certain, receive-only space weather applications operate in a manner consistent with the definition of the meteorological aids (metaids) service, but for scientific reasons observations cannot be conducted in frequency bands currently allocated to the metaids service;

-b) that the ITU Radiocommunication Sector (ITU-R) has a Study Question ITU-R 256/7 to study the technical and operational characteristics, frequency requirements and appropriate radio service designation for space weather sensors;
+e) that the ITU Radiocommunication Sector (ITU-R) has a Study Question ITU-R 256/7 to study the technical and operational characteristics, frequency requirements and appropriate radio service designation for space weather sensors,

+noting

-c) that any regulatory action associated with space weather sensor applications should take into account incumbent services that are already operating in the frequency bands of interest, resolves to invite the 2023 World Radiocommunication Conference
+a) that any regulatory action associated with space weather sensor applications should take into account incumbent services that are already operating in the frequency bands of interest;

+b) that ITU-R studies may show that protection of some systems to be strictly a national matter rather than requiring WRC action;

+c) that while data products are used for forecast and warnings related to public safety. among other purposes, the provisions of Nos.
+1.59 and 4.10 of the Radio Regulations do not apply to spectrum-reliant space weather sensors,

+resolves to invite the 2027 World Radiocommunication Conference